Michal-Radomski/Game-World/README.md

    - you can create posts that will be visible to all users
      <img alt="search page photo" src="./src/imagesREADME/create-article.JPG" width="80%">
-   - then you can go to Your Posts section to see all posts created by you and delete the ones you no longer want to be on the main page <img alt="search page photo" src="./src/imagesREADME/articles.JPG" width="80%">
+   - then you can go to your posts section to see all posts created by you and delete the ones you no longer want to be on the main page <img alt="search page photo" src="./src/imagesREADME/articles.JPG" width="80%">
    - you can comment and rate with stars on posts created by other users